Frasier (lion): Father of the Year

 Nonetheless, park attendance climbed 20% due to the fame that accrued to Frasier for the feat of fathering multiple lion cubs.
 Eventually, he sired litters totaling 35 lion cubs with the lionesses.
 The secret to his success apparently was a strong libido, as his life in a circus apparently hadn't caused him the stress of competing with other males, and by allowing the females to initiate mating.

 As a result of his new-found celebrity, T-shirts, watches, and other souvenirs were made featuring a photo of Frasier.
-The California State Assembly declared Frasier “Father of the Year.”
+The California State Assembly declared Frasier "Father of the Year."

 Death and legacy

-Frasier died of pneumonia on July 13, 1972 and was buried at Lion Country Safari, his grave marked by a six-foot-tall wooden cross.
+Frasier died of pneumonia on 13 July 1972 and was buried at Lion Country Safari, his grave marked by a six-foot-tall wooden cross.
 Adopted as a mascot by the Scottish Clan Fraser, he received the clan's funeral rites at his internment, which was attended by clan members dressed in kilts, who mourned his passing with bagpipe music.
 A tree also was planted at Frasier's grave site.

 In 1973, Lion Country Safari tried to capitalize on their deceased star with a feature film called Frasier the Sensuous Lion.
 The film featured a song, by the same title, performed by Sarah Vaughan.
 However, the film was a major flop, financially and critically, being roundly panned for using a different lion in Frasier′s place and for employing a voice actor for Frasier to fictionalize the story.

 Attendance at the Irvine park declined sharply after Frasier's death, eventually closing in 1984.
 The property was then subleased to the operators of the Wild Rivers water park, the Camp Frasier (later Camp James) summer camp (which was named for Frasier) and the Irvine Meadows Amphitheatre.
 According to local lore, when the property was eventually turned into residential buildings as Los Olivos Apartment Village, Frasier's burial spot was spared and not paved over.

+A 2017 episode of the American supernatural drama television series The Leftovers, entitled "It's a Matt, Matt, Matt, Matt World", features a cult that worships Frasier through ritualistic orgies.
+Series co-creator Damon Lindelof likened the cult to the ending of the Book of Exodus, stating, "it felt like it's that moment when Moses comes down from the mountaintop with the Commandments and all the Israelites are worshipping the golden calf and fucking each other.
+So that night before I just googled the words 'sex lion'."